ConfigServer Security & Firewall

 - "CentOS 7 + DirectAdmin" template installed on server;

 - Fully updates server software (yum update).

 Installation of CSF is quite straightforward because it preconfigured to work with DirectAdmin:

 sh install.sh2.
 CSF configuration

-After installation CSF starts in testing mode and there is couple of thing to take care of.
-First of all you have to login to your DirectAdmin.
-By default the address is:http://your-server-ip:2222
+After installation CSF starts in testing mode and there are a couple of things to take care of.
+First of all, you have to log in to your DirectAdmin.
+By default, the address is:http://your-server-ip:2222

 After successfully login you should select "ConfigServer Firewall&Security":